 B. Tech.
-III (CSE) Semester - VI L т Р Credit

-DIGITAL FORENSICS (CORE ELECTIVE-3)
+III (CSE) Semester - VI DIGITAL FORENSICS (CORE ELECTIVE-2/3) CS330

-CS344 Scheme 3 0 0 03
+S330 Scheme 3 0 2 04

-1. Course Outcomes (COs): At the At the end of the course, students will be able to CO1 get exposure of digital forensic, cryptography and investigation techniques on different computing platforms as well as mobile devices.
+1. Course Outcomes (COs): At the e end of the course, students will be able to CO1 get exposure of digital forensic, cryptography and investigation techniques on different computing platforms as well as mobile devices.
 CO2 analyze cyber-attacks to assist conventional forensic to investigate digital platforms.
 CO3 create disk images, recover deleted files and extract hidden information.
 CO4 describe the representation and organization of data and metadata within modern computer systems with the use of various forensic tools.
 CO5 to define research problems and develop effective solutions for digital forensic and can compose a draft which can be used for legal procedure.